nospam2000/node-red-contrib-rclient/README.md

 # node-red-contrib-rclient
-client for Rserve to use the R-environment
+client for Rserve to use the R-environment from Node-Red.
+Actually a simple wrapper above 'rio'.

-including a simple flow to demonstrate the usage